List of The Producers characters: Maximilian "Max" Bialystock

+Ulla

-Ulla Inga Hansen Benson Yansen Tallen Hallen Svaden Swansson (Later Bloom) is a pretty young Swedish woman who becomes Max's secretary.
+Ulla is a pretty young Swedish woman who becomes Max's secretary.
 In the original 1967 film, Ulla is introduced as a "toy" that Max found in the local library, and is a symbol of his newfound affluence.
 She can speak little English, but is a good go-go dancer, indeed she can dance far better than she can type.
 She also constantly says "God dag på dig", which means "good day to you" in Swedish (with a faux-Swedish accent), and provides a sexier counterpoint to Max's much older girlfriends.